What Is PPC?

 Normally, results are ordered by Google and other search engines according to secret algorithms.
 Websites with a lot of traffic and engagement tend to rank highly, while websites with low traffic and low engagement end up at the bottom of the pile.
 These rankings are known as organic results.

 PPC offers businesses a chance to skip the queue and turn up at the top, but there’s a fee.
-To get started with PPC, a website owner will sign up to a search engine’s personal bidding system, eg. Google Adwords.
+To get started with PPC, a website owner will sign up to a search engine’s personal bidding system, eg. Google Ads.
 Next, they’ll create a set of ads and choose the keywords that they’d like to target.
 In theory, this ensures that the ads are only served to people who might actually become a buyer.
 It’s called PPC because the website owner only pays when their ad is clicked on.

 How PPC Works